-- No need to stream - unlike online streaming services like Netflix and Now TV, playing Blu-ray discs doesn't need a fast internet connection and generous data allowance.
-Even without fast and reliable broadband, you can still enjoy movies at their best.
+- No need to stream - unlike online video services, such as Netflix and Now TV, with Blu-ray discs you don't need a fast internet connection and generous data allowance to watch shows and films in high quality.
+Even without fast and reliable broadband, you can enjoy movies at their best.

 The main manufacturers of Blu-ray players are big-name brands such as LG, Samsung, Sony and Panasonic, although other well-known companies also produce them, including Toshiba, Philips, Pioneer, and Yamaha.

-Despite being prohibitively expensive at launch, Blu-ray players are now much more affordable, so you'll find the main brands offer several models from budget up to their very best, fully-featured decks.
+Blu-ray players are much more affordable than when they first launched, so you'll find the main brands offer several models from budget up to their very best, fully-featured decks.
 Of course, there's still room for premium decks for the home cinema buff the likes of Denon, Onkyo, Marantz, and Cambridge Audio, which can cost from £200 up to £800.
 But is it really necessary to part with that sort of cash?
 In short, no. But get it wrong, and you could be left with dire-looking 3D or a dreadful DVD picture.